Position Paper Outstanding Writing Guide

 Having a lot of information on the topic is not enough – consider your perspective concerning your audience's beliefs.
 Think of yourself as a delegate of a committee or representing your country in an international forum.
 Remember that besides your judgment, the audience in real-life situations is diverse and full of opinions.

-You have to be unique, exhibiting innovativeness, and show that you have a thorough understanding of the topic.
+You have to be unique, exhibiting innovativeness, and show that you have a thorough understanding of your essay title.
 Furthermore, make decisions about the terms that you will explain and the background information to give.
 There are terms that you might want to explain and others that will be obvious.

 Write With Clarity